-1. Jennifer Engling, petitioner, filed a petition for vaccine compensation under the

-National Vaccine Injury Compensation Program, 42 U.S.C. § 300aa-10 to 34 (the "Vaccine Program").
-The petition seeks compensation for injuries allegedly related to petitioner's receipt of the varicella vaccine, which vaccine is contained in the Vaccine Injury Table (the "Table"), 42 C.F.R. § 100.3 (a).

-2. Petitioner received her varicella immunization on June 4, 2007.

-3. The vaccination was administered within the United States.

-4. Petitioner alleges that she sustained a vaccine-related injury diagnosed as multiple sclerosis ("MS") that was caused in fact by the varicella vaccine.
-She further alleges that she experienced the residual effects of her injury for more than six months.
+- 1. Grace L. Mather, petitioner, filed a petition for vaccine compensation under the National Vaccine Injury Compensation Program, 42 U.S.C. § 300aa-10 to 34 (the "Vaccine Program").
+The petition seeks compensation for injuries allegedly related to petitioner's receipt of the tetanus, diphtheria, and acellular pertussis ("Tdap"), meningococcal, and human papillomavirus ("HPV") vaccines, which vaccines are contained in the Vaccine Injury Table (the "Table"), 42 C.F.R. § 100.3 (a). - Petitioner received Tdap, meningococcal, and HPV immunizations on August 15, 2011. - 3.
+The vaccines were administered within the United States. - 4.
+Petitioner alleges that she sustained the first symptom or manifestation of dermatomyositis on or about September 15, 2011.
+Petitioner further alleges that she has suffered the residual effects of this injury for more than six months.